-The Research Study Assistant performs biomedical &/or social-behavioral research by administering tests &/or questionnaires following protocols.
-This role collects, compiles, tabulates &/or processes responses; gathers information.
-Assists in the preparation of material for inclusion in reports.
-This position completes all activities by strictly following Good Clinical Practices (GCP) & all relevant current local, state, & federal laws, regulations, guidance, policy & procedure developed by the NU Institutional Review Board (IRB), Food & Drug Administration (FDA) Code of Federal Regulations (CFR), & the International Conference on Harmonization (ICH).
+The Research Study Assistant performs biomedical &/or social-behavioral research by administering tests &/or questionnaires following protocols; collecting, compiling, tabulating &/or processing responses; gathering information; &/or assisting in the preparation of material for inclusion in reports.
+This role completes all activities by strictly following Good Clinical Practices (GCP) & all relevant current local, state, & federal laws, regulations, guidance, policy & procedure developed by the NU Institutional Review Board (IRB), Food & Drug Administration (FDA) Code of Federal Regulations (CFR), & the International Conference on Harmonization (ICH).

 Dr Rogalski’s laboratory is situated within the Cognitive Neurology and Alzheimer’s Disease Center (CNADC), a multi-departmental component of the Feinberg School of Medicine.
 We specialize in the clinical care and scientific study of neurological diseases that interfere with cognition and behavior.
 Areas of emphasis include SuperAging, Alzheimer’s, Primary Progressive Aphasia and Frontotemporal Dementia.
 Our three interacting missions are to investigate the causes and clinical characteristics of neurodegenerative diseases, to ensure that our patients are the beneficiaries of the latest research advances, and to explore the neural foundations of behavior and cognition in health and disease.
-The current position will assist with a non-pharmacological intervention studies aimed at maximizing quality of life and for individuals with primary progressive aphasia, a dementia syndrome associated with progressive loss of language over time.
-This is a telemedicine study, which will provide speech language therapy over the internet via web chat.
-Responsibilities will include recruitment, scheduling, and neuropsychological testing of participants in this study as well as data entry.
+The current position will be under the longitudinal Northwestern SuperAging Project and will include recruitment, scheduling, and neuropsychological testing of participants in this study as well as data entry.
 Ideal candidates with have experience working with older adults and a strong interest in conducting research.

 Recruits study participants.